Pyr-000/YetAnotherStableDiffusion/README.md

 - Set the bot token in the `tokens.py` file: `DISCORD_TOKEN = "your token here"`.
 - Start `discord_bot.py`.
 The bot should now be accessible to anyone with access to whichever channels the bot is present in.
 - The bot includes the following example commands (using discord slash commands):
-  - `/square <text prompt> <Image attachment>` generates a default image with 512x512 resolution.
-Accepts an optional image attachment for performing image-to-image
+  - `/square <text prompt> <Image attachment>` generates a default image with 512x512 resolution (overridden to 768x768 for SD2.x).
+Accepts an optional image attachment for performing image-to-image.
   - `/portrait <text prompt> <Image attachment>` (shortcut for 512x768 resolution images)
   - `/landscape <text prompt> <Image attachment>"` (shortcut for 768x512 resolution images)
   - `/advanced <text prompt> <width> <height> <seed> <guidance_scale> <steps> <img2img_strength> <Image attachment> <amount> <scheduler> <gs_schedule> <ddim_eta> <eta_seed>`